Vineeth2499/Leetcode/1301-reformat-department-table/README.md

 <strong>Explanation:</strong> The revenue from Apr to Dec is null.
 Note that the result table has 13 columns (1 for the department id + 12 for the months).
 </pre>

+## 🧠 Approach

+The requirement is to **pivot monthly revenue values into separate columns** for each department.

+1. **Group data by department**
+   Grouped the records by `id` since the output should contain one row per department.

+2. **Pivot month values using conditional aggregation**
+   Used `CASE WHEN` expressions inside `SUM()` to transform row-level month values into individual revenue columns:
+This pattern is repeated for all twelve months.

+3. **Handle missing month data**
+When a department does not have revenue for a particular month, the `CASE` expression returns `NULL`, which correctly appears as `NULL` in the output.

+4. **Aggregate safely using SUM()**
+Although `(id, month)` is unique, `SUM()` ensures the query remains correct and robust even if additional rows exist for the same department and month.

+5. **Final output**
+Returned:
+- `id`
+- one revenue column for each month from January to December

+### 📌 Key Insight
+Conditional aggregation using `SUM(CASE WHEN ...)` is a reliable technique for **pivoting categorical values into columns** when native `PIVOT` functionality is unavailable or limited.